Biomedical Science BSc Hons

-This particular Biomedical Science degree opens up research-based careers in the biochemistry of human diseases and conditions, as well as in biomedicine.
+Our IBMS accredited degree is a path to employment as a Biomedical Scientist in the NHS.
+Also this particular degree opens up research-based careers in the biochemistry of human diseases and conditions, as well as in biomedicine.
 In addition to postgraduate study for MSc or PhD qualifications, there are many opportunities in management, finance, marketing and the pharmaceutical industry, with recent graduates employed by Glaxo SmithKline and Alcontrol Laboratories.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with the relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability awareness, career development, campus community and social development.
 Visit our Employability section for full details.

 Typical entry requirements